Ovler

 First, I tried using his Admin Console, https://github.com/long2ice/meilisync-admin

-There is only an AMD64 image, no ARM.
+There are only AMD64 images, no ARM images.
 Who doesn't have an x86_64 machine?
 I tried using it on a non-database machine.
-At that time, I didn't realize what it meant to pull data from machine A to machine B and then shove it into machine C, but anyway, I was foolish at that time.
+At that time, I didn't realize the concept of pulling data from machine A to machine B and then stuffing it into machine C, but anyway, I was being foolish at that time.

-Download the image, run it... wait, why does this database sync admin still need MySQL and Redis DB URLs?
+Download the image, run it... wait, why does this database sync admin still need MySQL and Redis DBurl?
 I didn't understand but configured it anyway.

 Then...